-The latest changes in CDC's guidance does not necessarily make schools less safe, but it does shift the responsibility of risk reduction onto students and their families.
+• The latest change in CDC's guidance does not necessarily make schools less safe, but it does shift the responsibility of risk reduction onto students and their families.
 Parents may need to take more initiative in determining when to ask their kids to adopt additional safety measures at school.